solana-labs/solana-payments-app/system-design/README.md

 |    createdAt    | String  | timestamp the transaction was built and signed |
 | paymentRecordId | String? |      links the transaction to the payment      |
 | refundRecordId  | String? |      links the transaction to the refund       |

+## Novel Concepts We Use

+### Single Use Accounts

+A Single Use Account is an account with 0 data that we add on to transactions.
+They serve as a solution to a few problems we face when building on chain payment that integrate with web2 commerce platforms.

+### Small Data Faux Refrence Keys

+We add refrence keys onto transactions for look ups later.
+Small data < 32 bytes can be made into a public key that only serves as a way to look up the transaction later.